The choir of the Aachener Dom contains the shrine of Charlemagne, further relics, and magnificent Ottonian and Romanesque art.

 The shrine is in the form of a basilica without a protruding transept.
-The oak box is covered by gilt silver and gilt copper and adorned with precious stones, enamel and filigree.
+The oak box is covered by gilt silver and gilt copper and adorned with precious stones, enamel, and filigree.
 It is up 204 cm long, 57 cm wide, and 94 cm high.

 The symbolism used on the Karlsschrein is pure politics rather than religion.
 On the front panel of the shrine, Charlemagne is placed between Pope Leo III and the bishop of Reims – traditionally, this position is reserved for Christ.
 It gets even more blatant – Charlemagne sits on his throne but even seated he towers over the two religious leaders who are standing at his sides.

-Further more, Christ appears on a medallion above Charlemagne.
+Furthermore, Christ appears on a medallion above Charlemagne.
 The message is clear: Charlemagne (and by extension the Holy Roman Emperor) is the chosen representative of God on earth.

 Further symbols entrench the importance of chosen rulers — on the sides of the shrine are 16 German kings and emperors rather than the customary apostles and saints.
 The reliefs on the roof of the shrine are scenes from a romanticized version of Charlemagne’s rule as emperor rather than saintly deeds.

 The struggle between church and state lasted centuries.
 Charlemagne was famously crowned by Pope Leo III on Christmas Day 800.
-Charlemagne afterwards apparently claimed if he knew what the pope had planned, he would not have gone to church that day.
-It gave the impression that the Pope had the right to crown the emperor – for centuries, the German king was crowned in Aachen (and later Frankfurt) as King of Germany but had to travel to Rome to be crowned by the Pope before his title changed from Emperor Elect to Holy Roman Emperor.
+Charlemagne afterward apparently claimed if he knew what the pope had planned, he would not have gone to church that day.
+It gave the impression that the Pope had the right to crown the emperor — for centuries, the German king was crowned in Aachen (and later Frankfurt) as King of Germany but had to travel to Rome to be crowned by the Pope before his title changed from Emperor Elect to Holy Roman Emperor.
 Napoleon, who knew his history, crowned himself in the presence of the pope to make it unmistakable who had the power to crown.

-The remains of Charlemagne were placed in the shrine by Friedrich II (Frederick II) in person on July 27, 1215 – two days after he was crowned formally (his coronation as king of Germany in 1212 in Mainz was disputed).
-The act was highly symbolic as his grandfather, Friedrich I Barbarossa (Frederick I Red Beard), had Charlemagne’s tomb opened in 1165 and the same year had the anti-pope he supported declare Charlemagne a saint (something not accepted by the main stream church although Charlemagne is still revered in some parts of Europe, including Müstair in Switzerland with a fantastic collection of Carolingian wall paintings).
+The remains of Charlemagne were placed in the shrine by Friedrich II (Frederick II) in person on July 27, 1215 – two days after he was crowned formally (his earlier coronation as king of Germany in 1212 in Mainz was disputed).
+The act was highly symbolic as his grandfather, Friedrich I Barbarossa (Frederick I Red Beard), had Charlemagne’s tomb opened in 1165 and the same year had the anti-pope he supported declare Charlemagne a saint (something not accepted by the mainstream church although Charlemagne is still revered in some parts of Europe, including Müstair in Switzerland with a fantastic collection of Carolingian wall paintings).

 The original tomb of Charlemagne – at a now unknown place in the chapel – was opened a few times during the Middle Ages.
 The sarcophagus in which he was laid on the day of his death on January 28, 814, can be seen in the Treasury of the cathedral.
 His skullcap, leg arm, and a few other bits are in reliquaries – mostly in the local treasury.